Odenwald Railway (Hesse): Operations

 After the Second World War, class 65 steam locomotive were used on almost all trains.
-They were used because their technical characteristics (tensile strength) was very suitable for the Odenwald line.
+They were used because their technical characteristics (including tractive effort) was very suitable for the Odenwald line.
 Passengers trains were mostly composed of three-axle carriages rebuilt from compartmentised carriages.
 Freight trains were often hauled by class 50 locomotives; in some cases freight traffic was carried between Hanau and Wiebelbach in railbus sets.
 All locomotives were based in Darmstadt.
 In 1970, steam operations ended on the Odenwald line and train services were hauled by diesel locomotives of class 212.
 At the beginning of the 1990s, class 628 diesel multiple units were increasingly operated on the line, while the remaining locomotive-hauled trains, which had been hauled by class 212 diesel locomotives, was gradually replaced by class 216 hauled trains.
 In the late nineties, these were replaced first by class 215 locomotives, which after a short time were transferred to other regions, and then by class 218 locomotives.
 The locomotive-hauled trains often ran as push-pull trains.

 Deutsche Bahn abandoned freight services in 2001.
 Through passenger services between Frankfurt and Stuttgart were terminated in December 2004 when Baden-Württemberg refused to support them.

 Passenger trains on the 56 km route between Darmstadt and Erbach took 1 hour and 17 minutes in 1982; in 2004 they took 1 hour and 10 minutes, which corresponded to an average speed of 48 km/h.